 Here are the bonds Adobe Inc. has currently issued:

-You can see how I found an after-tax cost of debt of 0.8214% for Adobe on Excel, using data from FINRA:
+In the Excel sheet below, you can see how I found an after-tax cost of debt of 0.8214% for Adobe on Excel, using data from FINRA:

 When market prices are not available, you can use a company's credit rating to estimate the cost of debt.